 Repeat until you have completed all marinated shrimp.
 You will notice shrimp still somewhat semi-wet after the first coating.
 Don’t worry.
 We are going to do a second coating to make it powdery for the best frying results.

 Once you’ve completed the first coating, do the second round of coating.
 Grab one shrimp at a time, quickly dab the shrimp in the sweet rice flour on both sides, and place it onto another dry & clean plate.

 The fourth is to pan-fry the shrimp

-Turn the heat to medium-high and heat a 10-inch hard-anodized non-stick fry pan for 2 minutes.
+Turn the heat to medium-high and heat a 12-inch hard-anodized non-stick fry pan for 2 minutes.
 Then turn the heat to medium and add 1 cup of avocado oil.
-Grab one shrimp at a time, quickly dab it again in the sweet rice flour, on both sides, and then lay flat in the frying pan.
+Add the shrimp to the pan, try to lay them flat, one at a time, and cook for 2 minutes.

 The fifth is to make honey mayonnaise sauce